-There are a lot of impacts in the exposed surf zone and barnacles are always breaking away from their rocky homes and washing up on the sandy beaches.
-These thatched barnacles, Semibalanus cariosus, the ones piled one upon the other, are among the most common barnacle finds on TOS beaches.
-They can get pretty densely packed and here you can see at least three age classes, along with another barnacle hitchhiker, the goose barnacle, Pollicipes polymerus.
+There are plenty of impacts in the surf zone, and barnacles sometimes break away from their rocky homes and wash up on the beaches.
+These thatched barnacles, Semibalanus cariosus, the ones piled one upon the other, are among the most common barnacle finds along the wrack line.
+Here, you can see at least three age classes, along with another barnacle hitchhiker, the goose barnacle, Pollicipes polymerus.
 Below I’ve assembled some images illustrating these and other barnacles I have encountered awash on the beaches and intact on the rocks.

-The whitish patches in both of the above photos illustrate the effects of recent impacts, mostly from logs and other debris tossed into the barnacle zone by heavy surf.
+The whitish patches in both of the above photos illustrate the effects of recent impacts, primarily from logs and other debris tossed into the barnacle zone by heavy surf.
 Acorn barnacles make up in abundance what they lack in size.
-While in uncrowded conditions they can achieve a hefty 3/4″, these are only about 1/4″ high and wide.
+While they can achieve a hefty 3/4″ in uncrowded conditions, these are only about 1/4″ high and wide.

-On the other end of the size spectrum is the giant barnacle, Balanus nubilus.
-In this view you are looking into the inside of the test, or shell, where the living barnacle once lived.
-Giant barnacles can sometimes be found in the very lowest intertidal zone, but for the most part they are subtidal.
-I found this partial test on the beach on November 2, after one of the first big storms of the season.
-To see some other items I found in the wrack that day, check out Wrack Line 2013 and scroll down to November 2.
-Giant barnacles are one of the worlds biggest barnacles and the specimen shown above is a pretty good sized individual.
+The giant barnacle, Balanus nubilus, is on the other end of the size spectrum.
+In this view, you look into the inside of the test, or shell, where the living barnacle once lived.
+Giant barnacles can be found in the low intertidal zone and below.
+I found this partial shell on the beach on November 2, after one of the first big storms of the season.
+To see other items I found in the wrack that day, check out Wrack Line 2013 and scroll down to November 2.
+Giant barnacles are one of the world’s largest barnacles, and the specimen shown above is good-sized.